DeveloperGY/fpwm/CONTRIBUTING.md

 how the Xlib library is written fpwm requires global state which does not fit into a strictly OOP format.

+### Columns
+It is recommended to keep all code and comments within 80 columns, but it is not required

 ### Name Scheme
 Names should follow the standard guidelines set in place by Cargo.
 Of course, you cant control external crates so if the external crate goes against the